Why Choose Us for Leukemia Care?

 One of the Top Diagnostic Teams in the Country

-The chromosomal research at the University of Chicago Comprehensive Cancer Center has led to more precise diagnostic approaches, as well as more effective treatments.
-Our world-renowned hematopathologists literally wrote "the book" on classifying these diseases--the World Health Organization's textbook.
+The molecular genetic research at the University of Chicago Comprehensive Cancer Center has led to more precise diagnostic approaches, as well as new and effective treatments.
+Our world-renowned hematopathologists and cytogeneticists literally wrote "the book" on classifying these diseases--the World Health Organization's textbook.
 Physicians from around the world consult with our hematopathologists on complicated leukemia cases and other blood disorders to ensure that the proper diagnosis is made.

 Because of their extensive knowledge and experience, our hematopathologists can accurately identify even the rarest and most complex cases, which allows our clinicians to recommend the most effective treatments.